browserengineering/book/book/security.md

 limited browser as well.[^no-fetch]

 [^no-fetch]: For example, the evil script can replace the whole page
-    with a link that directs their site and includes the token value in the URL.
+    with a link that goes to their site and includes the token value in the URL.
 You've seen "please click to continue" screens and have clicked the button unthinkingly; your users will too.